prantlf/gulp-jsonlint/README.md

 * Supports [JSON Schema] drafts 04, 06 and 07.
 * Optionally recognizes JavaScript-style comments and single quoted strings.
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
-* Prefers using the 8x faster native JSON parser, if possible.
+* Prefers using the 7x faster native JSON parser, if possible.
 * Optionally reformats the output JSON and sorts object keys alphabetically.
+* Offers alternative error location formatters and message reporters.
 * Depends on up-to-date npm modules with no installation warnings.

 ## Usage